Shrewsbury bricklayer chosen to represent UK in international competition in Brazil

 “The College and my boss have been extremely supportive of me.
 I don’t think I would be in this position without the help of my tutors Shrewsbury College who have really given me the help I needed to progress so far by this stage in my career, nor would I be able to take part in the competitions if my employer didn’t allow me the time off to train.”

-Brickwork Lecturer, Steven Thomas, from the College, said: “Ryan is a credit to the College.
+Brickwork Tutor, Steven Thomas, from the College, said: “Ryan is a credit to the College.
 He has worked his way up from NVQ Level 1 to Level 3, found employment, and has excelled in the biggest skills competition in the world.

 “We now invite Ryan into the College to help coach younger students and help them train towards competitions.
 We will continue to support him as he takes part in his training during the run up to Sao Paulo.”